danila-initiative/cv/index.md

 **Technical support Engineer @ [QuantorForm](https://www.linkedin.com/company/quantor-form/about/)** <br>
 _Moscow, Russia (October 2015 - October 2020)_ <br>
-- Finite element simulation of different metal forming technologies: Open die forging, Closed die forging, Ring rolling, Longitudinal rolling, Cross rolling, Rotary forging, Extrusion, Wheel rolling
+- Finite element simulation of different metal forming technologies: the Open die forging, the Closed die forging, the Ring rolling, the Longitudinal rolling, the Cross rolling, the Rotary forging, the Extrusion, and the Wheel rolling.
-- Conducting training worldwide in the simulation of a metal-forming technology
+- Conducting training worldwide in the simulation of specific metal-forming technologies.
-- Product development of new functionality; interface development
+- Product development of new functionality and interface development.
-- Development of automated testing software by using API (Python)
+- Development of automated testing software using API (Python).
-- Documentation development
+- Development of documentation.
-- Various forging processes design and optimization
+- Design and optimization of various forging processes.
-- Preparing and conducting the presentation of the company's products and new versions of the software
+- Preparing and conducting presentations of the company’s products and new software versions.
-- Technical support of the customers with main focus on the ring rolling and rolling processes
+- Providing technical support to customers with a focus on ring rolling and rolling processes."

 ___